evgenyneu/evgenii.com/blog/_posts/2020-08-01-two-galaxies.md

   ...
 ```

 It starts with calculating the total number of stars in one galaxy, by calling `numberOfStarsInAllRingsOneGalaxy` function and saving the result in `stars` variable.
 Then it creates two arrays to store positions and velocities of the stars.
 Since we are dealing with 3D, each coordinate requires three numbers x, y and z.
-That's why the size of the arrays is three times larges than the number of stars: `Array(stars * 3)`.
+That's why the size of the arrays is three times larger than the number of stars: `Array(stars * 3)`.

 We will need to keep this in mind when accessing positions and velocities form these arrays.
-For example, positions[0] will be the x-coordinate of the first star and
+For example, `positions[0]` will be the x-coordinate of the first star and
-positions[1] will be its y-coordinate.
-The x-coordinate of the second star is positions[4], and z-coordinate of the sixth star is positions[3*6 + 2], or positions[20], and so on.
+`positions[1]` will be its y-coordinate.
+The x-coordinate of the second star is `positions[4]`, and z-coordinate of the sixth star is `positions[3*6 + 2]`, or `positions[20]`, and so on.

-Next, we want to use the angle of galaxy inclination (Fig 8) with respect to the x-y plane., which is passed to this function as parameter `args.galaxyAngleDegree`.
+Next, we want to set the angle of galaxy inclination (Fig 8) with respect to the x-y plane., which is passed to this function as parameter `args.galaxyAngleDegree`.
 This angle is chosen by the user in degrees, but we want to convert it to radians, using the fact that 180 degrees is π (3.1415) radians:

 ```JavaScript
 var galaxyAngleRadians = args.galaxyAngleDegree * Math.PI / 180;